 • The IRB will be regularly sent an auditing report on the activity and authorized users of all human research projects.
 The report will allow IRB to monitor protocol compliance.

-• Upon request, the IRB will have access through BBMC to an audit report of IRB approved use.
+• Upon request, the IRB will have access through BBMC to an audit report of IRB approved use and any research/study documents maintained by BBMC.